Who is a follower of Messiah?

 Being a servant will mean breaking down our own will at times, in order to follow in Messiah’s footsteps, for He said “Not my will, but Your will, Father, be done.”
 (Luke 22:42)

 Throughout history, all the great men and women of God were servants, first and foremost!
-They denied themselves by serving their Master and Saviour in the calling He gave to them, and by serving those they were ‘among.’
+They denied themselves by serving the Saviour in the calling He gave to them, and by serving those they were ‘among.’

 A follower of Messiah will be an imitator of our Saviour’s heart attitude — to serve others.